German railway station categories

 This categorisation influences the amount of money railway companies need to pay to DB Station&Service for using the facilities at the stations.

 Categories

 Category 1

 The 21 stations in Category 1 are considered traffic hubs.
 They are permanently staffed and carry all sorts of railway-related facilities, as well as usually featuring a shopping mall in the station.
-Most of these stations are the central (commonly referred to as main) stations (Hauptbahnhof or Hbf) of large cities with 500,000 inhabitants and above, though some in smaller cities, such as Karlsruhe Hauptbahnhof, are regarded as important because they are at the junction of important railway lines.
+Many are the main station (Hauptbahnhof or Hbf) of larger cities.
+However, some are located in smaller cities, such as Karlsruhe Hauptbahnhof, and are regarded as important because they are at the junction of important railway lines.
 Berlin, Hamburg, Munich and Cologne, the four biggest cities in Germany, have more than one Category 1 station.

 Included in this category are the following stations: